denog/denog.github.io/de/meetings/denog16/pc.md

 ### Arnold Nipper

-Short Bio is at https://www.linkedin.com/in/arnoldnipper/.
+Short Bio is at <a href="https://www.linkedin.com/in/arnoldnipper/">https://www.linkedin.com/in/arnoldnipper/</a>.
 And I want to make DENOG diverse in respect of older and impaired people.

 ### Nico von Thadden